seaweedfs/seaweedfs/README.md

 For any distributed key value stores, the large values can be offloaded to SeaweedFS.
 With the fast access speed and linearly scalable capacity, SeaweedFS can work as a distributed [Key-Large-Value store][KeyLargeValueStore].

+SeaweedFS can transparently integrate with the cloud.
+With hot data on local cluster, and warm data on the cloud with O(1) access time, SeaweedFS can achieve both fast local access time and elastic cloud storage capacity.
+What's more, the cloud storage access API cost is minimized.
+Faster and Cheaper than direct cloud storage!

 [Back to TOC](#table-of-contents)